129emma/react-native-practice/STUDY NOTE.md

 - It validates the styles.
 - it "sends them to the native code" more efficiently
 - it can be used in everywhere

+## backgroundImage
+- when using ImageBackground, we need to set a width for screen